Cammin/LD48/README.md

 - I finished a bit early before the submission deadline, but I strongly set out to only achieve what I planned from the start, and it got finished relatively early.
 I did not want to come up without a finished game.
 This helped inform me on scoping a game's progress better nonetheless.

 #### Things I didn't do
 - After hearing about the theme and conjuring a game idea, LDtk level design would not fit too well for the game I was going for.
-It turned into an arcade-tyle high score game.
+It turned into an arcade-style high score game.